Annual Research Reports

 This dual-focus assures that the undergraduate and graduate programs grow together, providing all students with the education they need to succeed, and excel, in their future careers.

 Descriptions of some recent and on-going projects is provided below, together with information on the research groups involved.
 Additional information can be found by browsing our list of faculty interest areas and our extensive laboratory facilities.

 Annual Department Research Reports

 Research in the biomedical systems area includes the development of devices for both human and animal health care,as well as creating and using epidemic models as tools to study effective approaches for mitigation of epidemics in humans, animals, and plants.

 This area has various aspects of research being performed by faculty in both electrical and computer engineering.
 Activities include: 1) the design of low-power wireless radios; 2) the development of new theoretical and applied principles to wireless communication systems, sensor networks, and signal processing systems; and 3) theoretical and applied research in future networking topics.

-Research conducted in the embedded systems area covers a wide range of topics including the following: artifical intelligence, evolutionary computing, embedded devices for human space activities, memory architectures for supercomuting, and systems for measuring transportation surfaces.
+Research conducted in the embedded systems area covers a wide range of topics including the following: artificial intelligence, evolutionary computing, embedded devices for human space activities, memory architectures for supercomputing, and systems for measuring transportation surfaces.